samoshkin/vim-mergetool/readme.md

 # vim-mergetool

-Efficient way of using Vim as a Git mergetool
+Efficient way of using Vim as a Git mergetool. :cake: With `vim-mergetool` you can have your cake and eat it too.

 ## Overview